DonMVB/aws/AWS_Assoc_SAA_C02.md

 - **S3 Managed Keys / SSE - S3 (server side encryption S3 )** - when Amazon manages the encryption and decryption keys for you automatically.
 In this scenario, you concede a little control to Amazon in exchange for ease of use.
 - **AWS Key Management Service / SSE - KMS** - when Amazon and you both manage the encryption and decryption keys together.
 - **Server Side Encryption w/ customer provided keys / SSE - C** - when I give Amazon my own keys that I manage.
 In this scenario, you concede ease of use in exchange for more control.
+- Data at rest stored in S3 Glacier is automatically server-side encrypted using 256-bit Advanced Encryption Standard (AES-256) with keys maintained by AWS.
+(AWS Docs).

 ### 1.2.5.
 S3 Versioning (Updated 9/2020):
 - When versioning is enabled, S3 stores all versions of an object including all writes and even deletes.